 They are naturally high in fiber and protein and low in fat.
-They are a good source of plant-based protein to help grow muscle mass and supply fiber which promotes gut health.
+As a result, they are a good source of plant-based protein to help grow muscle mass and supply fiber, promoting gut health.

 Of course!
 You can mix these beans up and place them in the fridge.
-When you are ready to heat them up, just place them in the oven and heat them.
-You may need to add an additional 10 minutes to the baking time as they will be colder.
+Then, when you are ready to heat them, place them in the oven and heat them.
+You may need to add 10 minutes to the baking time as they will be colder.

 Yes, they actually freeze very well.
 Freeze in a freezer-safe container, place in the fridge to defrost the day before, and bake in the oven.
 It might take up to 1 hour to heat up.
 Check periodically and stir to make sure they don't burn.

 These beans will keep safely in the fridge in a container with a tight-fitting lid for 3 to 4 days.